 Gavin has a background in commercial leadership and sales, and his lived experience of supporting family members who have special needs and autism inspired him to join VoiceAbility as one of our newest trustees.
 Gavin is an adviser for Ambitious about Autism, and has been a committee member for a special needs youth group.
 His leadership experience spans a range of disciplines including partnerships, recruitment, marketing and operations.

 “I started my career setting up local advocacy services for people with a learning disability.
-I work for NHS England now in a strategy role and I wanted to make sure I kept in touch with the needs and wants of people who use services and their families.
+I work for NHS England now in a strategy role; it’s important to me that I keep in touch with the needs and wants of people who use services and their families.
 I bring to the board an understanding of advocacy, the public and voluntary sector, in particular commissioning and strategy development.”

 Andrew works in the innovations and insight directorate at the British Red Cross.
 His background in research and consultation enables him to understand the impact charities make, and recommend ways of enhancing their social good.
 Andrew has worked in research across a range of areas within the charity sector, with a particular focus on health, housing and ways to empower people with lived experience to act as champions of their own experiences.

 “I come from a mixed background of social research, policy work, and consultancy.
-Much of my research background is on how to engage and empower vulnerable people, so I find the idea of an advocacy charity really powerful.
-I am also disabled and have my own bad experience of engaging with ‘the system’ so am interested in working with a charity that helps people have their voice heard.
-I’m really looking forward to seeing how VoiceAbility develops and builds on some of the ambitions outlined in its strategy.”
+Much of my research background is on how to engage and empower vulnerable people.
+I am also disabled and have my own bad experience of engaging with ‘the system’ so was drawn to VoiceAbility as a charity that helps people have their voice heard.
+I’m really enjoying working with VoiceAbility as we develop and build on the ambitions outlined in our strategy.”